huaminghuangtw/Dear-Today-Me/README.md

 ## About

 This repo maintains a letter to my present self from Better Me.
 It reminds me not to forget who I want to be.
 The ideas in the letter represent my core values.
-I try to live by them every single day.
+I strive to live by them every single day.
 They help me to cut through the noise and navigate chaos, so I can [center my thoughts and actions](https://en.wikipedia.org/wiki/1_in_60_rule) when I feel lost in life.

 ## Tools